Reducing Heat Trapping Emissions from Energy Use and Storing More Carbon in Forests to Achieve a Safe Climate View the recording May 12, 2020

 Our Massachusetts Forests To Cut, or Not to Cut?
-That is the question May 19, 2020
+That is the question View the recording May 19, 2020

 Michael Kellett is executive director of the New England nonprofit organization, RESTORE: The North Woods, which he co-founded in 1992.
 He developed the proposal for a 3.2-million-acre Maine Woods National Park, which laid the groundwork for the 2016 designation by President Obama of Katahdin Woods and Waters National Monument.
 In Massachusetts, he has worked to protect Walden Woods, the Thoreau birthplace, and Mount Wachusett old-growth forests.
 In 2009, he served as a member of the citizen advisory committee to DCR’s Forest Futures Visioning Process, which led to a modest expansion of protected areas.
 He helped to develop legislation to protect Massachusetts’ publicly owned land which was introduced in January 2019.

 Bill Stubblefield holds a Doctorate in Biology from Harvard University and has published on the evolutionary biology of sex and the behavioral ecology of solitary wasps.
 He now devotes his time to saving as much of the living world as possible from the assaults of industrial civilization and extending social justice to all the people of planet Earth.

 Bioenergy and Forests.
 Paying to cut and burn forests: is this really what we want for renewable energy?
 View the Recording June 9, 2020